-Cleaning these components properly is time-consuming, that’s why careful consideration must be made to limit dust entering the system to reduce intervals between cleaning.
+Cleaning these components properly is time-consuming.
+That’s why careful consideration must be made to limit dust entering the system to reduce intervals between cleaning.

 Recommended graphics card cooling fan configuration

-When it comes to air cooling for your graphics card(s), two main styles of cooling is used by manufacturers.
+When it comes to air cooling for your graphics card(s), two main styles of cooling are used by manufacturers.
 One is a fan blowing on a heatsink with a shroud, and the other is a blower-style fan.

 My personal favorite is the blower-style graphics card cooler.
-This actually takes air from inside the case and blows it outside the PCI slot plate.
+This takes air from inside the case and blows it outside the PCI slot plate.

-The graphics card is the component that generates the most heat in a PC, by far, so consider your options carefully.
+The graphics card is the component that generates the most heat in a PC by far, so consider your options carefully.

 Things to consider for water cooling

-Of course, I’m not talking about situations where the radiator is too small and cannot cope with the amount of heat being passed through it.
+Of course, I’m not talking about situations where the radiator is too small and cannot cope with the amount of heat passed through it.
 That is just bad practice and doesn’t come into play here.

 I have found that these airflow optimization techniques are effective enough for cooling while keeping things practical and maintainable.